msgpo/sfjs/README.md

 ## Notes
 - SFJS uses an asynchronous API.
 All functions are asynchronous, and return immediately even if they have not finished.
 Add `.then()` to every call to be notified of the result, or use `await` if you don't want to use callbacks.
-- SFJS handles key generation and encryption, but there's two other parts of the [Standard File](https://standardfile.org) specification that this library does not handle: model management, and server communication/syncing.
+- SFJS handles key generation and encryption, but there's two other parts of the [Standard File](https://standardfile.org) specification that this library does not handle: model management and server communication/syncing.
 	- Model management relates to resolving relationships between items, handling deletions, and mapping items to and from the server.
 	- Server communication relates to signing in, registering, and syncing items back and forth.